 After nearly 6 years of design and fabrication work, the initial cool down of the PULSTAR Ultra Cold Neutron Source cryostat took place on January 6, 2012.
 This first round of cryogenic testing used liquid nitrogen to cool each of the cooling loops to 70K.
 All cryogenic, instrumentation, and vacuum system components were checked, and the thermal properties of the system were analyzed.

-All systems performed as expected, so the UCN team is currently proceeding with the optimization of components and preparations for the next round of liquid nitrogen cooling tests scheduled for April 2012.
+All systems performed as expected, so the UCN team is currently planning for the next round of cooling tests using liquid helium scheduled for Fall 2013.

 The Positron – the antimatter of an electron – has been used as a probe to study defect properties for many years.
 Because positrons are naturally trapped in vacancies of normal materials, from the e+-e- annihilation photons, specific void information can be extracted of the target.
 Being non-destructive and quantitative, positron spectroscopy has unique advantages over traditional intrusive and microscopic techniques.
 In addition, by moderating the positrons, one can utilize low-energy positron beam to examine very thin films.
 The NC State Intense Positron Beam facility provides both bulk and beam positron spectroscopy capabilities that are suitable for bulk and thin film (as thin as 20nm) measurements.